Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in the league.

-- The Padres have a 3.86 team ERA that ranks sixth across all league pitching staffs.
+- The Padres' 3.85 team ERA ranks sixth among all MLB pitching staffs.

-- The Padres give up the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (137 total, 1.1 per game).

-- His last appearance came on Sunday against the Arizona Diamondbacks, when the left-hander went 3 1/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last outing on Sunday against the Arizona Diamondbacks, the right-hander went five innings, giving up two earned runs while surrendering six hits.

+- The 33-year-old has a 4.16 ERA and 8.7 strikeouts per nine innings in 18 games this season, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.